 Actin Staining Techniques

-Actin stains and probes are very useful in determining the structure and function of the cytoskeleton in living and fixed cells.
+Actin stains and probes are used in determining the structure and function of the cytoskeleton in living and fixed cells.
 The actin cytoskeleton is a very dynamic and labile structure in the living cell, but it can be fixed by either cold methanol or paraformaldehyde prior to probing or staining for actin structures.

 Actin Staining in Fixed Cells